Pet Care Home

 The Flat-nosed Catfish, or Antenna Catfish have extremely long adipose fins, some as long as a third of their length, and their "whiskers" or barbels are also unusually long.
 Though they are mostly peaceful, these catfish have large mouths and can swallow a good sized fish.
 Be careful that the tankmates you choose are not much smaller than your catfish!

-Click for more info on Four-lined Pimodella
+Click for more info on Four-Lined Pimelodus

 Pimelodus blochii